misslivirose/kittenvr/README.md

 Licensed under Creative Commons: By Attribution 3.0 http://creativecommons.org/licenses/by/3.0/

+### Known Issues
+* Framerate is likely going to be too low - needs optimization
+* Input axes are not as expected

 ### 0.2.0 Change Log
 * Added holiday theme
 * Support for VR, tested with Oculus Runtime 0.2.0